International Coaching Psychology Review

-Coordinating Editors: Jonathan Passmore (UK) and Sandy Gordon (Australia)
+Coordinating Editor: Jonathan Passmore (UK)

 Information for contributors

-Papers should normally be no more than 6000 words, although the Co-Editors retain discretion to publish papers beyond this length in cases where the clear and concise expression of the scientific content requires greater length.
+Papers should normally be no more than 6000 words, although the Co-Editor retain discretion to publish papers beyond this length in cases where the clear and concise expression of the scientific content requires greater length.

 This publication operates policy of anonymous peer review.
 Papers will initially be desk reviewed by the editorial team, to confirm they meet the scope and focus of the journal.
-At the sole discretion of the editor/s the paper will be sent to two independent reviewers, with the aim of a review within 21 days.
+At the sole discretion of the editor/s the paper will be sent to two independent reviewers, drawn from an international list of reviewers with the aim of a review within 21 days.
 The reviewers will not be aware of the identity of the review and any markings, references etc. will be removed from the paper to ensure the anonymity of the author/s.
 Authors are asked to remove any information about the authors, including self-citations, acknowledgements, affiliations etc. to ensure a blind review.
 These can be added following the review if the paper is accepted.